Pointing out the Obvious: That Wage Slavery and Actual “Chattel” Slavery are Different, but Both are Awful

 - Wage slavery (or more broadly, if we are talking about entities like nations, economic slavery) is when one entity has dominion over another due to economic dependency (this can be an employer/employee relationship or a relationship between other entities like companies or states).
 It is what the lower-paid workers feel in a capitalist society without a safety net where there is limited access to jobs that pay a decent wage.
 When things get bad and when the wealth gap hurts, life becomes bleak enough to ferment the secret sauce of Marx’s revolution.
 As we can see in any era of economic inequality, people may be rallied to questionable causes of fascism or communism after becoming alienated by constant social, economic, and political inequality.

-Both types of slavery lead to inequality, but wage slavery is born from unbalanced economic policy and classist prejudice against the economic have-nots, where actual slavery is born from unbalanced social policy and socially conservative prejudice against “others.”
+Both types of slavery lead to the inequality of social classes, but wage slavery is born from unbalanced economic policy and classist prejudice against the economic have-nots, where actual slavery is born from unbalanced social policy and socially conservative prejudice against “others.”

 A good example of the fine line between the two is indentured servitude.
 Indentured servitude is temporary slavery to pay off debts.
 It used to be popular globally, and notably, Cornelius Vanderbilt’s great grandfather and many other American families of the 1600’s came to America as this type of slave.
 This type of slavery is illegal; today we agree that no one can own another.
 We have workers, and we have debt, but we don’t have a debtors prison, and a man can walk off the job site if he wishes (in America at least).